 Distance: 5 minutes/2.1 miles

 The tranquil village of Cockerham is the closest on our list, and offers great walks, beer festivals, cosy pubs and amazing ice cream from Wallings Farm.
 The fact that it’s so close means it is an easy day out, and is worth exploring on your holiday adventures at Moss Wood.

 Hidden Gem: It might be a quaint village, but Cockerham is home to Black Knights Parachute Centre, so if you are really feeling adventurous, you can go skydiving!

 Distance: 16 minutes/7.1 miles

-A small market town with a lot of character, Garstang is a hidden gem in itself, as it was named the best town in Europe for its floral exploits in 2008 and is also known as the world’s first Fairtrade Town.
+A small market town with a lot of character, Garstang is a hidden gem in itself.
+It was named the best town in Europe for its floral exploits in 2008 and is also known as the world’s first Fairtrade Town.
 With great architecture, a weekly market, frequent arts festivals and accessible walks down the River Wyre, you will be spoilt for choice.

 Hidden Gem: If golf is your thing, check out the 18-hole golf course set on the banks of the River Wyre.